Some Text

 – Chlamydia and Gonorrhea: These infections can lead to pelvic inflammatory disease (PID) in women, which can cause infertility and chronic pelvic pain.
 In men, untreated gonorrhea can lead to epididymitis, which can affect fertility.

-– HIV: Untreated HIV can progress to AIDS (Acquired Immunodeficiency Syndrome), a condition that severely weakens the immune system, making the body vulnerable to opportunistic infections and certain cancers.
+– HIV: Untreated HIV can progress to AIDS (Acquired Immunodeficiency Syndrome), a condition that severely weakens the immune system, making the body vulnerable to opportunistic infections.1

-– Herpes: Herpes is a disease that can cause painful outbreaks and increase the risk of transmitting the virus to sexual partners.
+– Herpes: Herpes is a disease that can cause painful outbreaks and increase the risk of transmitting other STIs to sexual partners.3

-– HPV: Some strains of HPV can lead to genital warts and an increased risk of cervical cancer in women.
+– HPV: Some strains of HPV can lead to genital warts and an increased risk of cervical cancer in women.1

 – Syphilis: Untreated syphilis can progress through various stages and affect multiple organs, including the heart and brain.
-Late-stage syphilis can be life-threatening.
+Late-stage syphilis can be life-threatening.1

 Getting tested early, and especially avoiding risky sexual behavior, can prevent these complications.
-Come see us at Thrive+ to get no-cost STD testing.
+Come see us to get no-cost STD testing.

 What should I do if I test positive for an STD?

-If you’ve found STD testing near me and receive a positive test result for an STD, it’s essential to follow your healthcare provider’s guidance.
+If you’ve found STD testing near me and receive a positive test result for an STD, it’s important to follow your healthcare provider’s guidance.
 They will discuss treatment options with you, which may include antibiotics, antiviral medications, or other therapies, depending on the infection.
-It’s crucial to notify any sexual partners so that they can also get tested and receive treatment if necessary.
-Remember that having an STD doesn’t make you a bad person; these infections can affect anyone who is sexually active.
-Seeking treatment is responsible and helps prevent the spread of STDs.
+We can often provide treatment at low-cost or no cost after your ThriVe appointment!
+It’s crucial to notify any sexual partners so that they can also be tested and receive treatment if necessary.
+Remember that having an STD is very common, and these infections can affect anyone who’s been sexually active.
+Seeking treatment is responsible and helps prevent the spread of STDs.1

 What’s the most effective way to prevent STDs?

-STD testing is a crucial part of keeping you healthy.
-If you’ve been sexually active, get tested soon.
+STD testing is an important part of keeping yourself healthy.
+If you’ve been sexually active, come see us at ThriVe to get no-cost STD testing, with no judgment.
 We want you to feel confident and healthy.
-Come see us at Thrive+ to get no-cost STD testing, with no judgment.

 Call Now to speak to a nurse or pre-abortion advocate